datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 ### to figure out what variables are called pass the dataset you made to the
 ### function names(): names(df) this will display the names of each column
-### the one we are interested in are just called democrats and republicans
+### the one we are interested in are just called democrat and republican
 ### you can also call head(df) to see the first few rows of the dataset

 ### Once you created the dataset you can the pass variables to a function
-### just like we did previously, but write out the whole thing: df$democrats
+### just like we did previously, but write out the whole thing: df$democrat
 ```

 `@solution`